OXID-eSales/oxapi-documentation/exceptions/Error Handling.rst

 .. code-block:: yaml

-   OxidEsales\GraphQL\Customer\Service\LoginService:
+   OxidEsales\GraphQL\Customer\Service\LoginExceptionConverterDecorator:
-     decorates: OxidEsales\GraphQL\Base\Service\LoginServiceInterface
+     decorates: OxidEsales\GraphQL\Base\Service\LoginExceptionConverterInterface
      arguments:
        $inner: '@.inner'

-With this decoration the login process in GraphQL is extended, and the existing controller transparently uses the new decorated ``login`` method.
-If the ``LoginServiceInterface`` does not exist (i.e. the graphql-base module isn't activated), the decoration is simply ignored.
+With this decoration the login process in GraphQL is extended, and the existing controller transparently uses the new decorated converter.
+If the ``LoginExceptionConverterInterface`` does not exist (i.e. the graphql-base module isn't activated), the decoration is simply ignored.

-To return a different error — optionally with extra fields — the new error only needs to implement ``UserErrorInterface``.
+To return a different error — optionally with extra fields — the new error only needs to implement ``ErrorInterface``.
 Its additional fields can then be fetched with fragments (see *Request with an extra error field* above).